ICC United Kingdom Annual Arbitration & ADR Conference: the boundaries of influence in arbitration, 23 & 24 October 2024

 Young Arbitration & ADR Session on First Appointments

-This session will focus on the experience of first-time or new arbitrators after they secured their first appointment.
-It will be a war stories-cum-lessons learnt type of session with a panel composed of young under-40 arbitrators.
-This practical session will cover themes like drafting the first procedural order, handling recalcitrant parties, whom and how to seek advice from within your organization and network, maintaining party’s confidence when the parties’ counsels are older and more experienced than you.
+This webinar will focus on the experience of first-time or new arbitrators after they secured their first appointment.
+The panellists will share war stories and lessons from their initial appointments, covering themes such as drafting the first procedural order, handling recalcitrant parties, seeking advice from your network, and handling complex proceedings.

 Culture Wars: Insolvency meets International Arbitration